-One main roads winds throughout the regions wineries.
-Take a long weekend to tour them.
+One main road winds throughout the region, taking you to the best wineries in Franschhoek.
+Perhaps, you will want to take a long weekend to tour them.
 But come with plenty of money.
 This area is expensive.
 Top chefs from around the world come to work in the restaurants here.
 Ultimately, you can take a tram on a wine farm tour so you don’t drink and drive.

 Swartland: Hippy Culture South African Wine Region

 This region produced the wines we purchased for this virtual tasting.
 This is a cooler region, home to Stellenbosch University, the only university for wine making.
-This region is located 25 minutes away from Capetown and houses the largest amount of wineries.
-Most of the wine farms are kids friendly with family picnic areas.
+This region is located a 25 minute drive away from Capetown and houses the largest amount of wineries.
+Most of the wine farms are kid friendly with family picnic areas.

-The Golden Triangle, a region within Stellenbosch is known for its full bodied red wines.
+The Golden Triangle, a region within Stellenbosch is known for its full bodied red wines, some of the best red wine in South Africa.
 The elevation here varies from 60 meters to 400 meters.
 The diversity of the soil such as granite, shale, sandstone, and clay makes possible a wide variety of wines.
 Highlights include Merlots, shiraz, malbec, and some chenin blanc.

 Waterford Estate boasts three trail hikes and a wine safari.
 Our virtual hosts recommended the 2015 Waterford Estate The Jem.
 Future grooms often come here to propose over a bottle of this wine.

 Tulbagh is about a 90 minute drive from Capetown near the mountain.
-In this small rural village everyone knows each other.
+As in most small rural villages, everyone knows each other.
 You will find a mixture of old estates along with new vineyards, modern wine cellars, and small micro-producers.
 At Montpellier you can taste wines, witness the beauty of this historic Dutch homestead, go horseback riding, or camp on the grounds.
 The farmhouse also hosts a B&B. Or you can experience Rijk’s Private Cellar and taste the famous Pinotage, a varietal combining the best qualities of pinot noir and hermitage grapes.
-If you stay at the Wittedrift Manor the owner, Irishman PJ Daly will give you a tour of the area in a Tuk Tuk.
-He and his wife vacationed here in 2002 and never left!
+On the other hand, If you stay at the Wittedrift Manor the owner, Irishman PJ Daly will give you a tour of the area in a Tuk Tuk.
+Interestingly enough, he and his wife vacationed here in 2002 and never left!